 All businesses use cost accounting and management accounting, regardless of size or sector.
 Yet, some businesses may benefit more from these accounting methods than others.
 There are some users who can benefit from using cost accounting and management accounting.

-- Managers: Managers can track costs, make budgets, and evaluate progress with cost and management accounting.
-This data can assist them in making their departments work better and earn more profit.
+Managers can use cost and management accounting to track expenses, create budgets, and assess progress.
+This data can assist them in making their departments work better and earning more profit.

 Conclusion